 If I am clearing a room or house, I may flash an area momentarily, move and then flash again.
 Each time I do this, the light advances through the cycle.
 This means that from activation to activation, I will not have consistency in light output.
 This is a major problem from my perspective.

 For a light to be useful in a tactical application, I should have some way to select the mode I want to use and then keep it on that mode for the duration of the event.
 For example, the Streamlight TEN-TAP equipped flashlights allow the user to lock out all modes except high, or to quickly pick modes depending on a double or triple tap of the switch.
+Check out my ProTac HL review for additional details on this.

 If ExtremeBeam is going to market itself as a manufacturer of tactical lights, I would really like to see them offer lights with either one mode or incorporate some better method of selecting the mode when the light is being used.